jalik/meteor-jalik-ufs/README.md

                 maxChunkSize: 128 * 1024, // 128k
                 // This tells how many tries to do if an error occurs during upload
                 maxTries: 5,
-                // The file data
+                // The File/Blob object containing the data
-                data: data,
+                data: file,
                 // The document to save in the collection
                 file: photo,
                 // The error callback